Luther, Oklahoma

 Luther is a town in Oklahoma County, Oklahoma, United States, and a part of the Oklahoma City Metropolitan Area.
-The population was 1,221 at the 2010 census.
-Sperling Best Places lists the population of 4073 for the 73054 Luther zip code, which includes the town and immediate surrounding area of rural residents.
+As of the 2020 census, Luther had a population of 1,492.

 Luther owes its existence to Charles Gasham "Gristmill" Jones, who platted the land and sold it for a profit.
 The town of Luther would be named after Charles Gasham "Gristmill" Jones's son from his first marriage.

 Geography

 According to the United States Census Bureau, the town has a total area of 45 sqmi, all land.

 Luther is located in the Cross Timbers ecoregion and the Frontier Country tourism region.